IBM/node-red-dsx-workflow/README.md

-# Orchestration of the analytics workflow in IBM Data Science Experience(DSX) using a custom web user-interface built with Node-RED
+# Orchestration of the analytics workflow in IBM Watson Studio(Watson Studio) using a custom web user-interface built with Node-RED

-IBM Data Science Experience can be used to analyze data using Jupyter notebooks.
-There is no mechanism exposed by Data Science Experience to trigger execution of the notebook cells from outside.
-If this capability is added, we can build a complete end to end analytics solution using IBM Data Science Experience.
+IBM Watson Studio can be used to analyze data using Jupyter notebooks.
+There is no mechanism exposed by Watson Studio to trigger execution of the notebook cells from outside.
+If this capability is added, we can build a complete end to end analytics solution using IBM Watson Studio.

-The below two requirements are addressed by this journey to help build a complete analytics solution with IBM DSX.
+The below two requirements are addressed by this journey to help build a complete analytics solution with IBM Watson Studio.
-* Trigger the execution of Python code in a Jupyter Notebook on IBM Data Science Experience from a custom web user interface
+* Trigger the execution of Python code in a Jupyter Notebook on IBM Watson Studio from a custom web user interface
-* Visualize the response from the Python code execution in a Jupyter Notebook on IBM Data Science Experience on the custom web user interface
+* Visualize the response from the Python code execution in a Jupyter Notebook on IBM Watson Studio on the custom web user interface

 We will use [Node-RED](https://nodered.org/) to invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience and also to render a custom web user-interface with minimal programming.